ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning

 Now we present the overall training objective of \ourmodel.
-To avoid catastrophic forgetting \citep{mccloskey1989catastrophic} of general language understanding ability, we train the masked language modeling task together with ED and RD tasks.
+To avoid catastrophic forgetting~\citep{mccloskey1989catastrophic} of general language understanding ability, we train masked language modeling task ($\mathcal{L}_{\text{MLM}}$) together with ED and RD tasks.
 Hence, the overall learning objective is formulated as follows:

-It's worth mentioning that we also try to mask entities as suggested by \citet{soares2019matching} and \citet{peng2020learning}, aiming to avoid simply relearning an entity linking system or let PLMs overfit on memorizing entity mentions.
+It is worth mentioning that we also try to mask entities as suggested by \citet{soares2019matching} and \citet{peng2020learning}, aiming to avoid simply relearning an entity linking system.
 However, we do not observe performance gain by such a masking strategy.
-We conjecture that in our document-level setting, it's hard for PLMs to memorize the diverse entity pairs and find ``short cuts'' on entity mentions due to the better coverage and generality of document-level distantly supervised training data.
+We conjecture that in our document-level setting, it is hard for PLMs to overfit on memorizing entity mentions due to the better coverage and generality of document-level distant supervision.
 Besides, masking entities creates a gap between pre-training and fine-tuning, which may be a shortcoming of previous relation-enhanced PLMs.